 Course Credit by Examination Fee

-The fee for the examination is payable at the Business Office.
+The fee for the examination is payable at the Office of the Bursar.
 Course Credit by Examination specifications may be found under Academic Regulations.

 Online Course Fee

-All students taking online courses during summer or intersession are charged a fee per credit.
+All students taking online courses during summer or intersession are charged an online course fee per credit.
 Non-degree students taking online courses during fall or spring semesters are charged a fee per credit.
-Please refer to the Bursar’s website for more information.
+Please refer to the Office of the Bursar website for more information.

 The University fee for each summer session is equal to the preceding academic year in-state tuition rate.
 In addition, there is a one-time, non-refundable summer enrollment fee for University of Connecticut degree students and non-matriculated students.
 Please refer to the Summer Session website for more information.